xtrinch/stratumv2-python-miner/README.md

 Miner (V2) ----> pool (V2)
 ```

 It includes a simulation of a pool and an actual miner client.
-Ideally, you run them both, you can also run the miner against a real stratum server (you can find some @ slushpool) but you may get banned for not producing any valid shares after a while.
+Ideally, you run them both, you can also run the miner against a real stratum2 server (you can find some @ slushpool) but you may get banned for not producing any valid shares after a while.

 # Running